 VMAF-Master was originally written for Linux and the Mac with the Windows executable supplied by some open-source contributors.
 You’ll have to compile your own version for Linux and Mac; if you don’t know how I’m afraid it’s beyond my skill set.
 Figure it out and join us in the following section.

-Click here to download the Windows executable.
+Click here to download the Windows executable (note: this executable is not the most current version.
+To get the most current version, you’ll have to download from Github and compile yourself).
 This will take you to the page shown in Figure 2.
 Click vmaf-win-x64.zip on the lower left to start the download.